Lagrange-Labs/lagrange-lpn-contracts/docs/deep-prove.md

 - Deletes agreement from storage
 - Does not refund deposited tokens

-## Distribution Function
+## User Management

-**Function**: `distribute(address to, uint256 amount)`

-The `distribute` function provides a direct distribution mechanism for the treasury to send LA tokens to specific recipients.

-### Usage
+**Function**: `setWhitelisted(address user, bool whitelisted)`

+- Only callable by owner
+- Controls user access to all contract services
+- Users are automatically whitelisted when an escrow agreement is created
+- Required for users to receive top-ups or use services

+**Function**: `setBiller(address newBiller)`

-- Only callable by the treasury address
+- Only callable by owner
-- Transfers specified amount of LA tokens to recipient
-- Emits `Distributed` event
+- Sets the address authorized to charge users
-- Validates recipient is not zero address and amount > 0
+- Must not be zero address

 ## View Functions

+### User Information
+- `isWhitelisted(address user)`: Returns true if user is whitelisted
+- `getBalance(address user)`: Returns total balance (escrow + a la carte)
+- `getEscrowBalance(address user)`: Returns user's escrow balance
+- `getALaCarteBalance(address user)`: Returns user's a la carte balance
+- `getBiller()`: Returns the current biller address

 ### Agreement Information
 - `getEscrowAgreement(address user)`: Returns complete agreement details for a user
 - `hasClaimableRebates(address user)`: Returns true if user has rebates available to claim
 - `getCurrentClaimableAmount(address user)`: Returns amount currently available to claim